google/WebFundamentals/src/content/en/android/trusted-web-activity/index.md

 <div class="clearfix"></div>

-There are a few things that make Trusted Web Activities different from other ways to integrate web content with your app:
+There are a few things that make Trusted Web Activity different from other ways to open web content from your Android app:

 1. Content in a Trusted Web activity is **trusted** -- the app and the site it opens are expected to come from the same developer.
 (This is verified using [Digital Asset Links](/digital-asset-links/v1/getting-started).)
-1. Trusted Web activities come from the **web**: they're rendered by the user's browser, in exactly the same way as a user would see it in their browser except they are run fullscreen.
+1. The content rendered in a Trusted Web Activity comes from the **web**: they're rendered by the user's browser, in exactly the same way as a user would see it in their browser except they are run fullscreen.
 Web content should be accessible and useful in the browser first.
 1. Browsers are also updated independent of Android and your app -- Chrome, for example, is available back to Android Jelly Bean.
 That saves on APK size and ensures you can use a modern web runtime.
 (Note that since Lollipop, WebView